B1naryB0b/Bit-Lab-Digital-Garden/src/site/notes/Bit Hubs/Home Page.md

 # Looking for something specific?

 Use the **search function in the sidebar/header (shortcut is CTRL + K)** and type in what you are looking for, if you are luck it might already be inside the Bit Lab.
-If what you are looking for is a bit more... wishy washy, a pixel art technique you just can't remember the name of, or Lico?
-Lisov?
-Li... something substitution principle.
-You get the picture, **try using the [[Bit Hubs/Tags\|tags]] to find what you are looking for.**
+If what you are searching for is a bit more wishy-washy **try using the [[Bit Hubs/Tags\|tags]] to find what you are looking for.
+At the very least it will narrow your search.**

 ![6870545e71bc06d925988660a0fc61d5.gif|1080px](/img/user/_Bit%20Lab%20Organisation/Bit%20Lab%20Site%20Images/6870545e71bc06d925988660a0fc61d5.gif)

 # Looking for updates on my games?

 **Check out the devlog section** for any updates on the games I'm currently working on.
-Many of them have **in-depth technical explanations** of how I went about building a particular feature as well as **resources to build something similar.**

-I'm currently working on #void-serpent and #shards-of-bone so click on the tag to find info related to these games.
+I'll put any content related to my work up here for those interested.

 # Want to help?